Corporate income tax

 Tax rate and calculation:

 The corporate income tax rate is a uniform 15% of taxable income.
 In addition, the solidarity surcharge of 5.5% of the corporation tax assessed is levied, resulting in an effective tax burden of 15.825%.
 The calculation is made by multiplying the taxable income by the tax rate.
-Advance payments must be made quarterly and are offset against the annual assessment.
-It is important to note that corporation tax is only part of the total tax burden for companies.
-There is also trade tax at municipal level and, in the case of distributions to natural persons, capital gains tax or income tax at shareholder level.
+Advance payments must be made quarterly and are credited against the annual assessment.

 Special features and current developments:

 A special feature of corporation tax is the tax treatment of dividends and capital gains from investments.
 In principle, 95% of these are tax-free in order to avoid multiple taxation.
 Since 2008, the partial income method has applied to dividends to natural persons, under which 60% of distributions are subject to income tax.
-Other important aspects of corporation tax are 1. fiscal unity: allows several companies to be combined for tax purposes

-4. Relocation of functions: Rules on taxation when corporate functions are relocated abroad Current developments include the discussion on a possible reform of corporate taxation, the introduction of a global minimum tax for large multinational companies and the adaptation of corporate tax law to the increasing digitalization of the economy.
+Current developments include the discussion about a possible reform of corporate taxation, the introduction of a global minimum tax for large multinational companies and the adaptation of corporate tax law to the increasing digitalization of the economy.

 International aspects:

 In an international context, corporation tax plays an important role in companies’ choice of location and in cross-border investments.
-Germany’s corporate income tax rate is in the middle of the European range, with the overall tax burden including trade tax in the upper range.
-Important international aspects are:
+Germany’s corporation tax rate is in the middle of the European range, with the overall tax burden including trade tax being in the upper range.

 1. Double taxation agreements to avoid multiple taxation